 Women in the Islamic Republic of Iran have continued to challenge the discriminatory aspects of the rigid interpretation of Sharia and promote gender equality through peaceful methods, including the One Million Signatures campaign.
 Iran has a long history of international conflict, and domestic politics is characterised by the wide rift between the powerful, religious conservatives and the reformists.
 The development of Iran's nuclear programme resulted in multiple sanctions from the international community, including an oil embargo by the European Union, until November 2013, when Iran agreed to restrict uranium enrichment.
 Iran is not a signatory of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
-Iran is ranked 139 out of 144 listed countries on the 2016 Global Gender Gap Index (GGI).
-In October 2016, Iran participated in the Open Debate on WPS and gave a statement affirming support for WPS but made no specific commitments.
-In 2016 Iran spent $6.3 bln on the military.
+Iran is ranked 140 out of 144 listed countries on the 2017 Global Gender Gap Index (GGI).
+In October 2017, Iran participated in the Open Debate and made no specific commitments.
+In 2017, Iran spent $ 14.5 billion on the military.
 Recently, in April 2014, when the UN elected Iran to a four-year seat on the Commission on the Status of Women (CSW), Iranian women activists protested the election of a country that has actively opposed CEDAW and legally restricted women's rights domestically.